 The Department seeks to award funding to a CDFI or Consortium of CDFIs with a designated lead, which demonstrates its ability to provide grants and loans across the Commonwealth which further the goals of the Food Trust Program.
 Eligible applicants are: Community Development Financial Institutions certified by the United States Treasury.
 Preference will be given to applicants that have previous experience working with food related entities that operate in underserved communities and strong finance backgrounds.
 Applicants should demonstrate the ability to leverage private and federal funds.

 MDAR seeks proposals to establish a financing infrastructure that increases access to healthy, affordable food options, with a preference for fresh locally sourced Massachusetts grown, caught or harvested healthy food and to improve economic opportunities for nutritionally underserved communities in urban, rural and suburban localities.
-The application period is now closed.
+The application period will reopen FY2024.

 If you are a commercial business interested in applying for funding or learning more about the MFTP please visit their website at www.massfoodtrustprogram.org.